 - we may expend our limited resources to pursue a compound or indication and fail to capitalize on different compounds or indications that may be more profitable or for which there is a greater likelihood of success, and we may not be successful in discovering, developing and commercializing additional compounds; - we need to establish our market development capabilities to commercialize our products and failure to do so may result in an inability to generate any revenue.
 Our revenue depends on what we can charge for our product, and government pricing controls and regulations, along with insurance coverage and reimbursement approval, could decrease our ability to generate revenue; - we face significant competition and our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition; - we may face risks to our manufacturing process, including potential disruptions to supply chain and delays in obtaining regulatory approvals of the processes and facilities needed to manufacture future lead compounds, including CC8464.
 As we may need to utilize third parties to conduct our manufacturing, we could experience delays in our development and commercialization efforts; - if we are unable to manage expected growth in the scale and complexity of our operations, our performance may suffer; - we face risks regarding our ability to retain key employees and scientific advisors, and to attract, retain and motivate qualified personnel; - we are subject to a range of laws and regulations, including federal and state healthcare fraud and abuse laws, false claims laws, health information and privacy and security laws, and environmental, health, and safety laws.
 Failure to comply with these laws and associated regulations could result in substantial penalties and liabilities: - an outbreak of an infectious disease, including COVID-19, or other unfavorable global economic conditions may materially and adversely affect our business and our financial results and could cause a disruption to the development of future compounds; - we carry risks related to our intellectual property.
 If we are unable to obtain and maintain adequate U.S. and foreign patent protection for our compounds, if we face litigation or administrative proceedings by a third-party over our patents, if there is a change in U.S. or foreign patent law or interpretation thereof diminishing the value of our patents, or if we are unable to protect the confidentiality of our trade secrets, our business may be materially harmed; - we carry risks related to third party intellectual property.
-If a third-party institutes patent litigation against us in the U.S. or a foreign jurisdiction asserting that CC8464 and/or additional lead compounds infringe its patent rights the outcome of which would be uncertain and could have a material adverse effect on the success of our business; - if the listing application for our Common Stock is not approved by NYSE American, we will not be able to consummate the offering of IPO Shares and will terminate such offering.
-Even if we are approved to list our Common Stock on NYSE American, failure to maintain such listing could materially adversely affect the value of our Common Stock;
+If a third-party institutes patent litigation against us in the U.S. or a foreign jurisdiction asserting that CC8464 and/or additional lead compounds infringe its patent rights the outcome of which would be uncertain and could have a material adverse effect on the success of our business; - failure to maintain the listing of our Common Stock on the NYSE American LLC ("NYSE American") could materially adversely affect the value of our Common Stock: